 Our commitment to protect your privacy

-In your relationship with Quality Associates Pty Ltd, you share personal information with us.
+In your relationship with Quality Associates Pty Ltd and Quality Associates Training Pty Ltd, you share personal information with us.
 This information may include your name, address, telephone numbers, email address, bank account details, credit card details, date of birth and other personal details in connection with transactions entered into by you with us.

 We recognise the importance of your privacy and how important it is for us to protect your personal information.
 We are committed to protecting personal information which we hold and to complying with all relevant privacy laws in the jurisdictions in which we operate.

 How do we collect and hold personal information about you?

 What personal Information do we collect and hold about you?

 When dealing with people other than our employees, we will only collect personal information that is necessary for us to:

 – lawfully and ethically carry on our business;